pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/1_debian_ubuntu_install.md

 ./cells start
 ```

-**It is advised to add Cells as a service with systemd (or supervisor) - See your Knowledge Base for the dedicated Guides.**
+**It is advised to add Cells as a service with systemd (or supervisor) - See our Knowledge Base for the dedicated Guides.**

 ## Troubleshooting